mansipatel12/MIPS-Assembly-Projects/README.md

 # MIPS-Assembly-Projects
 The MIPS-Assembly-Projects repository will hold the projects I created in my Computer Architecture course using the MIPS assembly language.
-These projects were created in the fall of 2021.
+The programs were created in the fall of 2021.
+To run the programs, the Mars application must be downloaded to access full capabilities.
+Here is the link to download Mars: MIPS Assembly Simulator: http://courses.missouristate.edu/kenvollmar/mars/download.htm